Yashvendra/reverseShell/README.md

 machine.

 ## Usage
 Firstly, you should compile the above C programs.
-In my case I compiled it using `g++` compiler and gave the output files name as `attacker` and `target` respectively.
+In my case I used `g++` compiler and gave the output files name as `attacker` and `target` respectively.
 ### 1. Setup a server and listen for incoming connections.
 On your machine setup a server and start listening on a port.